Keith-2307/Advance-Solidity/README.md

 I ask that you follow the instructions listed below to ensure you are able to run the steps on your own and add the token to MyCrypto, or a similar wallet.
 I will also include information such as the token parameters, token name, crowdsale cap, etc. for simplicity.

 Leverage the [Crowdsale](../Starter-Code/Crowdsale.sol) starter code, saving the file in Remix as `Crowdsale.sol`.
+This file will be used later in the process to test the `Fakenow` function, as we see below.

 You will need to bootstrap the contract by inheriting the following OpenZeppelin contracts: